Day 6 – Sailing Up The Baja Coast Toward Home Day One

 Rum and pirates: Many rums are named after pirates, including Captain Morgan, Pirate’s Grog, and Kraken.

-Needless to say, we enjoyed our drink making session and in fact we signed up for whiskey tasting tomorrow!
+Needless to say, we enjoyed our drink-making session, and we have even signed up for whiskey tasting tomorrow!

-Now the professional gets her chance to show everybody up.
-In addition to the normal ingredients, Sarah brought bat wings, eye of newt, and fish feathers.
-She decided not to scare everyone so she did not wear her black pointed hat.
+Now, the professional has a chance to impress everybody.
+In addition to the usual ingredients, Sarah brought bat wings, the eye of a newt, and fish feathers.
+She decided not to scare everyone, so she did not wear her black pointed hat.

-Sarah addd some class to the bar staff.
+Sarah added some class to the bar staff.

-Mary was enjoying the activity and we all wore our newly found T-shirts.
+Mary enjoyed the activity, and we all wore our newly found T-shirts.

 Like the T-shirts??

-I drank everything but the last one which was rum and ginger beer, yuch!
+I drank everything but the last one, rum and ginger beer, yuch!

 We tasted them all.

-We decided to recreate the seen of the crime.
-Four people and twenty-four glasses of Run, there has to be a song about that somewhere!
+We decided to recreate the scene of the crime.
+Four people and twenty-four glasses of Rum, there has to be a song about that somewhere!

-Grandpa Paul finished off each one of his creations (except the Ginger Beer).
+Grandpa Paul finished each of his creations (except the Ginger Beer).

-The girls were able to coax us of of the Bamboo Room and go upstairs so I could grab a burger on the way to the Suite Lounge where a deck of cards were waiting.
+The girls were able to coax us out of the Bamboo Room and go upstairs so I could grab a burger on the way to the Suite Lounge, where a deck of cards was waiting. out

 The girls made sure we made it to the destination.

-We made it, escaped for the Bamboo Room and arrived at the fourteenth floor lounge.
+We escaped for the Bamboo Room and arrived at the fourteenth-floor lounge.

-Mary had her marked cards we did four rounds of Crazy Eights.
+Mary had her marked cards, and we played four rounds of Crazy Eights.
 Why is it called Crazy Eights?
-The game first appeared as Eights in the 1930s, and the name Crazy Eights dates to the 1940s, derived from the United States military designation for discharge of mentally unstable soldiers, Section 8.
+The game first appeared as Eights in the 1930s, and the name Crazy Eights dates to the 1940s.
+It is derived from the United States military designation for the discharge of mentally unstable soldiers, Section 8.

 Dinner?
 Oh my!!

 We found a dark booth in the corner of the Grille and had one more glass of wine before the kids arrived.
-I was so full from the burger I had three hours ago that I just ordered a salad and some Mac & Cheese!
+I was so full from the burger I had three hours earlier that I ordered a salad and some Mac and cheese!
 All four of us were so relaxed after the massage!
 Oh my!

 The Grille is an escape from the hustle and bustle of the main dining rooms.